top of page

 Count Jonas Mörner

-Johan Skytte Professor in Political Science and Eloquence, Uppsala University
+Johan Skytte Professor in Political Science and Eloquence and vice-chair of the board

 Anders Hagfeldt